Why You Should Get Tested for Hashimoto's if You Have Hypothyroidism

 Hypothyroidism vs Hashimoto’s: What’s the Difference?

 Hypothyroidism is the condition of having an underactive thyroid.
-Hashimoto’s Thyroiditis is an autoimmune thyroid disease and the leading cause of hypothyroidism in the United States and other developed countries.
-Hashimoto’s is most commonly associated with hypothyroidism, but can also cause the body to yo-yo between hypo and hyperthyroid conditions.
+Hashimoto’s Thyroiditis is an autoimmune thyroid disease, in which the immune system attacks and destroys thyroid tissue.
+Hashimoto's is the #1 cause of hypothyroidism in the United States and other developed countries including Canada.

-You may be thinking, "I don't have that.
+You may be thinking, "I don't have Hashimoto's, I just have hypothyroidism.
 Surely, my doctor would have tested me for Hashimoto's if they suspected I have it!"

 Why Your Hashimoto's Diagnosis Matters

 Dr. Wahls recommends a nutrient-dense diet, reducing toxic exposure, staying active, managing stress, and finding community support as some of the most potent preventatives you can adopt.
-These are the principles she’s used to beat progressive multiple sclerosis, another autoimmune disease.
+These are the principles she’s used to beat progressive multiple sclerosis, which happens to be another autoimmune disease.

 My Hashimoto's Diagnosis Story

-I went four years from my original diagnosis of hypothyroidism hearing that word — Hashimoto’s — and thinking, I don’t have that.
+I went four years from my original diagnosis of hypothyroidism, until I learned what I actually had was Hashimoto's.
+I remember hearing that word — Hashimoto’s — and thinking, I don’t have that.
 I just have hypothyroidism.
+My doctor would have tested me for that...right?

-I also began noticing correlations between my diet and my well-being, even though my doctor assured me that diet wouldn’t make a difference for my thyroid condition.
-I was also raising my baby boy, struggling to be the mother he deserved.
+I was noticing correlations between my diet and my symptoms, even though my doctor assured me each year at my check-ups that diet wouldn’t make a difference for my thyroid condition.
+Her opinion was that because I was on levothyroxine and my TSH was normal, my health struggles were probably just a result of my age.
+(I was in my late thirties, at the time.)

 A complete thyroid panel includes: